-3 Other key audit matters: our assessment of risks of material misstatement
+2. Key audit matters: our assessment of the risks of material misstatement

-Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.
-Going concern is a significant key audit matter and is described in section 2 of our report.
-In arriving at our audit opinion above, the other key audit matters, in decreasing order of audit significance, were as follows:
+Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the consolidated financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In arriving at our audit opinion above, the key audit matters were as follows (going concern has been assessed as one of the most significant risks in our current year audit and, therefore, was added as a key audit matter):